Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 \subsection{Validity of the noninteracting description}

-Having described the thermodynamics of a bubble trapped gas in the NI ($g=0$) limit, we now address the question of where the noninteracting description accurately captures salient features even when interactions are present.
-Working at zero temperature, we show here that for thin shells at fixed particle number, the NI picture indeed constitutes a reasonable description.
-We justify this assertion in two ways: 1) we analyze numeric solutions of the Gross-Pitaevskii equation for an experimentally-relevant interaction strength and contrast this data with both weakly- and strongly-interacting limiting cases, 2) we perform a variational calculation to gain insight into the role of interactions in the thin-shell limit.
+Having described the thermodynamics of a bubble trapped gas in the noninteracting ($g=0$) limit, we now address the question of where the noninteracting description accurately captures salient features even when interactions are present.
+Working at zero temperature, we consider the evolution of a condensate in the bubble trap as the detuning parameter increases and show that for thin shells at fixed particle number, the noninteracting picture indeed constitutes a reasonable description.
+We justify this assertion in two ways: 1) we analyze numeric solutions of the Gross-Pitaevskii equation for an experimentally-relevant interaction strength and contrast this data with both weakly-interacting and interaction-dominated regimes of the Gross-Pitaevskii equation, 2) we perform a variational calculation to gain insight into the role of interactions in the thin-shell limit.

 {\bf Comparing condensate wavefunctions}: The many-body ground state of Eq.~(\ref{H_contact_interaction}) is characterized by a condensate wavefunction $\psi_c(\vec x)$ which obeys the time-independent Gross-Pitaevskii (GP) equation: